Keyboard shortcuts

 commands.spawn((

-// - regular objects named 'hitbox' or 'collision'
+// - objects named 'hitbox' or 'collision'

 TiledPhysicsSettings::<TiledPhysicsAvianBackend> {

-tiles_layer_filter: ObjectNames::Names(vec![String::from("collision")]),
+tiles_layer_filter: ObjectNames::Names(vec!["collision".into()]),

 ..default()